mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/_index.md

 * Combination of human and automated tasks – the process involves a mix of activities that can be performed both by humans and automated systems.
 * Stability – the process remains relatively unchanged over time, with minimal variations.
 * Series of activities – it comprises a sequence of interconnected steps or actions.
-* Longer duration – the process spans a significant period, ranging from hours to months, without significant alterations.
+* Longer duration – the process spans a significant period, ranging from hours to months.

 ## 3 When Not to Use Workflows? {#when-not}